 - Jump at the opportunity to pick up something someone dropped

-- Assist a co-worker, even in simple ways (get their coffee/water while you get yours, since you’re going to the staff kitchen ask if they’d like you to boil water for them (if tea drinkers)
+- Assist a co-worker, even in simple ways.
+Get their coffee/water while you get yours or ask if they’d like you to boil water for them while you head to the staff kitchen.

 - While the kettle boils, do a quick cleanup of the kitchen

 - On the street, pick up rubbish from the sidewalk, for example a discarded coffee cup, and drop it in a nearby trashcan (serving the citizens)

 - If in retail and no customers are waiting to be served, clean the area, arrange shelves, organize displays

 - Reach out to another department and offer your expertise in potential solutions to problems